akshay2bhardwaj/testgit/README.md

 ```
 # .gitignore
 ## Add directory to .gitignore file which have to ignore
-/dir/ - any specific repo\
+/dir/ - any specific repo
-dir/ - all folder anywhere with name dir
+dir/ - all folder or file anywhere with name dir
+FileNameMask - any file
+/dir/FileNameMask - any specific file
 ## Add file to .gitignore file which have to ignore
-Error.txt - any specific\
-\*.txt - pattern
+FileNameMask
 ## Move to Untracked files
 ```
 git remove --cached FileName